 All Classes Start at 8:30 a.m., unless otherwise noted.

-The Texas Academy of Animal Control Officers (TAACO) is now embarking on its ninth year
+The Texas Academy of Animal Control Officers (TAACO) is now embarking on its twelfth year

 of providing complete HUMANE LAW ENFORECEMENT and PROFESSIONAL ANIMAL CARE and CONTROL TRAINING for those choosing to enter the

-For those of you that an academic degreed program is not of interest, or an option, the TAACO TFA
+For those of you that an academic degree program is not of interest, or an option, the TAACO TFA

 course is an economical and expedited alternative and a way to get into the workforce without a college degree.
 Today, many with a